-With BIAS the operators and vendors, especially mobile network operators (MNOs), can advance their identification/authentication services (at least for themselves) as open services, identity as a service, for IoT devices.
+With BIS the operators and vendors, especially mobile network operators (MNOs), can advance their identification/authentication services (at least for themselves) as open services, identity as a service, for IoT devices.

+The BIS can facilitate the IoT devices and IoT services to identify and authenticate each other, although the IoT devices and IoT services can be deployed and operated by different vendors and operators who may belongs to variety stakeholders and may not trust each other.
+The combined services can help the operators jointly improve their service performances and speed up the service responses.

+In addition, through the BIS, the IoT services as provided by same or different service providers can share identification and authentication services to their IoT devices, which improves the performance of services and enhances the user experience because the IoT devices need not register/login to those IoT services one by one.

 2.5 Gap analysis on this study

-There are not any standards or relevant under-developing projects to study BIAS at ITU-T and other SDOs (including GSMA, W3C, ISO, IEC, etc.), and there is no any overlap on the study scopes between this proposal and other published standards and ongoing work items.
-More detailed gap analysis on this proposal is provided in the contribution .
+There are not any standards or relevant under-developing projects to study BIS at ITU-T and other SDOs (including GSMA, W3C, ISO, IEC, etc.), and there is no any overlap on the study scopes between this proposal and other published standards and ongoing work items.
+More detailed gap analysis on this proposal is provided in the contribution SG20-C0545-R1.

 Bibliography: